Zum Inhalt springen

 Engine room with a steam engine; 1901-1902.
 Museum of work

-The key landmark is T.R.U.D.E., the former cutter head from the world’s largest tunnel drilling machine, which was used during the construction of the fourth tunnel of Hamburg’s Elbtunnel.
+The landmark of the comparatively young museum is T.R.U.D.E, the former cutting wheel of the world’s largest tunnel boring machine, which was in use from 1997 to 2000 during the construction of the fourth tube of Hamburg’s Elbe Tunnel.

 Ein Blick von oben auf den Hof am Museum der Arbeit mit einem historischen Kran und dem 14 Meter hohen runden Schneidrad der Elbtunnerbohrers TRUDE.